wp-plugins/aa-counter/readme.txt

 === Plugin Name ===
-AA Counter
+AA Visitor Counter

-Tags:counter, country
+Tags:counter, visitor country
 Requires at least:4.0
 Tested up to:4.0
 Stable tag:aacounter
 License: GPL
-Contributors :A and A
+Contributors : A. Mahmud / A. Roy
 ==Description==

-put your widget on sidebar
+This plugin is created for counting the real time visitors of your website.
+Specially we make this widget very easy to use.
+Just put it on your sidebar.
+It will show you real time visitors with name.
+One thing more, you can anytime reset your visitors.